JulianOzelRose/TR-SaveMaster/README.md

 ## Tomb Raider II
 Reverse engineering Tomb Raider II savegames is slightly different compared to Tomb Raider I. The file offsets differ on each level, and are dynamically allocated.
-You can calculate the dynamic offsets based on the level
+You can calculate the offsets dynamically based on the level
 index:

 ```